nuts-foundation/nuts-workshops/auth&consent/README.md

 ./nuts registry help
 ```

-To help in the configuration, a `nuts.yaml` file is available in this repo.
+To help in the configuration, a `nuts.yaml` file is available in this  workshop repo.
 Either place it next to the `nuts` executable or use:

 ```Shell
 ./nuts --configfile PATH_TO/nuts.yaml